votinginfoproject/vip-specification/STYLEGUIDE.md

 * Spaces should be used instead of tabs.
 See the file-type specific section for how many spaces should be used for indentations.

+* Lines should adhere to a non-strict 100 character length limit.
+Exceptions can be made for things like readability.
+This guideline does not apply to the sample feed files (e.g. the XML and CSV sample files).

 ## XSD Styles